Skip to content

 Blockbuster stores became monuments to obsolescence.
 Likewise, there’s no reason to expect that in-person closings will be the preferred option as it becomes more and more routine to execute digital closings via secure video conferencing, remote online notarization (RON), and eSignature.

 Thank you, Shant, for taking the time to share your perspective with us, and we applaud your astounding performance in recent years.
 We expect nothing but more of the same in the years ahead.
-To learn more about Shant and Guaranteed Rate or get in touch, visit him online.
+To learn more about Shant and Rate or get in touch, visit him online.

 “Everybody thinks their market's the hottest.
 I'm doing business all over the country and every market's bananas.
 It's a competitive advantage to be able to keep up with it and thrive in it.
 Personally, I hope it gets faster and faster because it puts a lot more stress on our competition that can't keep up with speed.”